 Several users reported finding a strange Update.exe file on their computer system but had no idea how it got there.
-It was found that the file originates from GitHub, while users did not seem to be using any related files.
-Users in some cases experienced dozens of Command Prompt windows popping up on system startup.
-The name update.exe is quite common and several programs like SpywareDoctor, LogMeIn, etc. use it – but here we’re are talking about Update.exe signed by Discord and published by Github.
+It was found that the file originates from GitHub, while users did not appear to use any related files.
+In some cases, users experienced dozens of Command Prompt windows popping up at system startup.
+The name update.exe is quite common, and several programs like LogMeIn, etc., use it – but here we are talking about Update.exe signed by Discord and published by GitHub.

 What is Update.exe?